BinBashBanana/webretro/readme.md

 * Importing/Exporting of save states and SRAM is supported.
 * States and SRAM are saved to indexedDB per ROM name.
 (SRAM autosaves every 5 minutes by default)
 * ROMs can be inside of zip files (The ROM file name is used in this case, instead of the zip file name).
+* Users can take screenshots, and download them individually, or all at once.
+* Users can recover saves or states from roms that were lost or renamed.
 * Cheat codes are supported.
 * SMAS brick fix should automatically be softpatched to SMAS ROMs.
-* The keybindings are remapped so that all the inputs should be supported by a normal keyboard, but can be changed on line 11 of `assets/base.js`:
+* The keybinds are remapped so that all the inputs should be supported by a normal keyboard, but can be changed by the user.
+The default keybinds can be changed on line 12 of `assets/base.js`:
 <img src="./assets/controller_layout.png" alt="Controller Layout Map" width="600" />